loknathD/eks-microservices-demo/README.md

 Before beginning the setup, ensure you have the following tools installed:

-1. AWS CLI (version 2.0 or later)
+1. AWS CLI
-2. Terraform (version 1.0.0 or later)
+2. Terraform
-3. kubectl (version compatible with your EKS cluster)
+3. kubectl
-4. Docker (version 20.10 or later)
+4. Docker
-5. Jenkins (version 2.375 or later)
+5. Jenkins

 ## Setup Instructions